Expert Guide on tour offering guidance and local knowledge.

 Leaving the Ring of Kerry today, you travel by minivan to the Dingle Peninsula – north of the “Ring”.
 Following inland to the centre of the peninsula, you reach one of our historical inland promontory forts for your hike.

 Ascending across open mountain, you reach the impressive Caherconree and an ancient Promontory Fort dating back to the Iron Ages.
 From here, there are magnificent views across the whole of the Dingle Peninsula and it is easy to see why our early settlers came here.
-Descending via the same route, you then rejoin your minivan to continue your journey to Dingle Town.
+Descending via the same route, you then rejoin your minivan to continue your journey to Dingle Town for your next 3 overnights.

 Walk Details – Distance: Up to 12kms.
 Highest point: 590mts.
 Paved roads, open hillside with rocky sections which are overgrown & can be wet underfoot.
 Some steep climbs up & down.